 Temperature and Humidity

-While it blooms and grows best during the summer, evening primrose actually prefers to be cool rather than warm.
-The plant needs to get established (i.e. grow its roots and foliage) during the cooler early months of spring in order to flower well come summer.
+While it blooms and grows best during late summer, evening primrose actually prefers to be cool rather than warm.
+The plant needs to get established with roots and foliage during the cooler early months of spring to flower well come summer.
 Too much heat early on in its life can cause the plant to become leggy or resemble a weed in appearance.